 In psychopathology, the term splitting refers to an inability by certain patients to appreciate a middle ground between two extremes.
-It's a feature typical of what are called "Cluster B" personality disorders, characterized by the patient being extremely dramatic about people and events in their lives, but it also shows up in people various other conditions, such as mood disorders and psychosis.
-Examples of splitting include: "Person X is horrible", "Person X hates me", "Person Y is wonderful", "Person Y loves me", or "my mother criticized me; therefore she hates me", "I'm a terrible person", "these three countries comprise an axis of evil", or "I changed my mind about Person Y loving me; I decided he hates me."
+It's a feature typical of what are called "Cluster B" personality disorders, characterized by the patient being extremely dramatic about people and events in their lives, but it also shows up in people with a variety of other conditions, including mood disorders and psychosis.
+Examples of splitting include: "Person X is horrible", "Person X hates me", "Person Y is wonderful", "Person Y loves me."
 The number of possible manifestations is endless and, as you can see, the term can be applied appropriately not just to psychopathology, but even to politically relevant beliefs about entire societies.

 And it can apply to how groups of fanatics perceive nuanced discussions of scientists and health professionals.
-In the case of ON, while some mental health professionals are using it informally, it is not, at least yet, accepted universally as a diagnosis.
+In the case of ON, while some mental health professionals are using it informally, it is not accepted universally as a diagnosis.
 Yet, because many psychiatrists have suggested that maybe it should be a diagnosis, advocates of "pure eating" somehow have taken this to mean that "officials have declared "eating healthy" as a mental disorder".
 For such fanatics, there really is no middle ground, no tolerance for a few years or decades of uncertainty, debate, and reclassification, but rather one position or its opposite.
-Be against GMOs completely, or you're part of the cooperate conspiracy.
-You're either with us, or against us.
+Be against GMOs completely, or you're part of the corporate conspiracy.